 Get in touch

-Whether you are a small business or worried about a defamatory online review, contact Peter McNamara at Clark McNamara Lawyers who would be delighted to assist you in this matter.
+Whether you are a small business or worried about a defamatory online review, contact Peter McNamara at CML Lawyers who would be delighted to assist you in this matter.